SebastianBathrick/DPorch/README.md

 - `pipeline_b` doubles it to 6
 - `pipeline_c` squares it to 9
 - `pipeline_d` receives both and adds them: 6 + 9 = 15

+# Additional Documentation

+For detailed technical documentation, including threading model, design patterns, and implementation details, see [ARCHITECTURE.md](ARCHITECTURE.md).

+# License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.